memfault/interrupt/_posts/2024-10-24-memfault-esp-component.md

 Let's use the ESP component tooling to package up our component for upload to the ESP Component Registry.
-Modern ESP-IDF development environments come with the `compote` Python tool pre-installed, otherwise it can be installed with `pip install idf-component-manager` to a Python environment.
+Modern ESP-IDF development environments come with the `compote` Python tool pre-installed.
+Otherwise, it can be installed with `pip install idf-component-manager` to a Python environment.

 ```bash